 Belfast and Northern Ireland don’t disappoint.
 Lonely Planet and Fodors have named Belfast as one of the world’s must see destinations.
 The city's Titanic heritage, top-class restaurants, hotels and shopping – not to mention stunning mountains and coastline just a short drive away - are all part of the appeal.
 A vibrant arts and cultural sector exists with additional infrastructure added with the Lyric Theatre redevelopment and the Metropolitan Arts Centre (MAC).

-Titanic Quarter itself will be home to a range of leisure activities.
+Titanic Quarter itself is home to a range of heritage, sporting and cultural activities.
 It's also a short walk from both of Northern Ireland's leaading entertainment venues - the SSE Arena and Waterfront Hall - which regularly host the globe's biggest acts.